Last Updated on November 9, 2021 by Pamela

 From the pops of yellow and original wooden floors, walls and beams, to the wood stove, vintage oven range and antique knick-knacks, l’Hermite is an eclectic indulgent feast for the eyes.

 Jean-Luc, Jedi Master and antique collector (is there anything this man cannot do?
-Can I be his BFF??) has poured his heart and soul into this chalet.
+Can I be his BFF??) have poured his heart and soul into this chalet.
 The walls are decorated with wintertime prints, furs, a mounted buck’s head, fishing gear, and decorative plates.
 In the living space, the windows are framed with brightly-coloured large check curtains, which I immediately covet.

 The sofa and chair are comfortable, and a small TV mounted on the wall allows me to log into Netflix so I can chill later.

-The kitchen, however, maybe my favourite space, with its vintage stove and white and green backsplash tiles.
+The kitchen, however, may be my favourite space, with its vintage stove and white and green backsplash tiles.
 The open green wooden shelves are home to a collection of white enamelware, colourful ceramic bowls, and vintage thermoses.
 The tall antique white wooden hutched is pretty spectacular, too.

 The dining area has a country-style table and chairs, with a view of the river outside, and towards the centre of the chalet is a wrought iron wood stove, which faces the living space.